x-team/handbook/onboarding-guide/technicalities/README.md

 The word "journal" probably brings to mind things like: “Dear Diary...”
 But what we're talking about is much closer to \`Captain's log, stardate 2017-09-10\`.

-X-Teamers maintain daily journals as a way to build trust with the teams they work on.
+Many X-Teamers maintain daily journals as a way to build trust with the teams they work on.

 Here's a taste of what they look like: